 Our body's fight or flight response has preprogrammed us to either stand and fight or turn and run when faced with challenge.
-If a brand new quitter (a newbie) then chances are that there is another nicotine feeding cue waiting around the corner that will soon spark a crave, a short yet possibly powerful anxiety attack.
+If a brand new quitter (a newbie) then chances are that there is another nicotine feeding cue waiting around the corner that will soon spark a crave: a short yet possibly powerful anxiety attack.

-The good news is that the anxiety power of your crave generator fizzles a bit with each passing day, and with each encountered crave there is one less triggering cue to extinguish.
+The good news is that the anxiety power of your crave generator fizzles a bit with each passing day.
+And with each encountered crave there's one less triggering cue to extinguish.
 The good news is that entire days where you never once encounter an un-extinguished cue are fast approaching.
-The bad news is that if you're a newbie then there is probably another crave episode just around the corner.
-But is reclaiming life bad?
+The bad news is that if you're a newbie, then there is probably another crave episode just around the corner.

 So what approach are you using?
 Do you duck or run when you sense one coming or turn and fight?
 Is your game plan working to your satisfaction?
 Our recovery objective is simple - NO NICOTINE HERE AND NOW - but our natural instincts on how best to achieve our objective may not be the easiest path to travel.

 It's the same with going toe to toe in battle, isn't it?
 Can we beat-up our craves and make them surrender or cry "uncle"?
 Can we scare them away?
 I think not.

 Meeting, greeting and silencing all of our mind's subconscious crave triggers is a very necessary part of recovery.
 Encountering and extinguishing each is good not bad.

 But what about a crave?
-Can a crave that lasts less than 3 minutes harm or kill you?
+Can a crave that peaks within a couple of minutes disease or kill you?
 Will it cut you, make you bleed or send you to the emergency room?
 Can it physically harm you?
 If not, then why fear it?

 How much of the anxiety associated with your recovery will be self induced?
 Why agonize over the anticipated arrival of your next crave?

 The anxiety associated with a craving for nicotine is as real as the nose on our face.
 But how much of that anxiety is self induced?
 Why not find out?

 Be brave during the next episode.
-Instead of feeling a tremendously inflated experience driven by fear, fueled by anticipation and possibly tense due to a history of prior relapses, just once, resist the urge to fight or run.
+Instead of feeling a tremendously inflated experience that's driven by fear, fueled by anticipation and possibly tense due to a history of prior relapses, just once, resist the urge to fight or run.
 Don't be defensive.
-Instead, drop your guard while taking slow deep deliberate breaths, and then reach out inside your mind and "TOUCH" your crave.
-It won't injure you.
+Don't fight back.
+Don't try to run, find a distraction, reach for food, or hide.

 For additional crave coping tips read Chapter 11 of Freedom from Nicotine - The Journey Home.
 Baby steps, just here and now, these next few minutes, yes you can!